gabrielmcg/synergy-netlify/rel-notes/configuration-updates-syn.md

 Similarly, the required `backups` file is now located at `group_vars/all/backups`.

-A number of new groups have been added to the inventory, together with corresponding configuration files:
+A number of new groups have been added to the inventory, together with the corresponding configuration files:

-- `vm_wrk_lnx` containing all the linux worker nodes (Virtual Machines)
+- `vm_wrk_lnx` containing all the Linux worker nodes (Virtual Machines)
-- `bm_wrk_lnx` containing all the linux worker nodes (Bare Metal servers)
+- `bm_wrk_lnx` containing all the Linux worker nodes (Bare Metal servers)
 - `vm_wrk_win` containing all the Windows worker nodes (Virtual Machines)
 - `bm_wrk_win` containing all the Windows worker nodes (Bare Metal Machines)

-Group variables there were previously present in the inventory file have been moved to their own standalone files.
-For more details on configuration changes, see the section `Editing the inventory'.
+Group variables that were previously present in the inventory file have been moved to their own standalone files.
+For more details on configuration changes, see the section `Editing the inventory`.

 ## Express Containers 2.1